mikey1384/twinkle-vite/src/containers/Management/Tools/SUBTITLE_GENERATION_PROCESS.md

 - **Cleanup Operations**
   - All temporary files are deleted from the server
-  - Any chunks older than 24 hours are automatically removed
+  - Automatic cleanup runs during server start, removing all files in the uploads directory
   - Memory is freed to optimize server resources
-  - Automatic cleanup runs during server start and restart (removing files older than 12 hours)
-  - Manual cleanup can be triggered via npm scripts (`npm run cleanup` or `npm run cleanup:all`)
+  - Manual cleanup can be triggered via admin API endpoint
+  - **Immediate Cleanup**: Each temporary file is deleted as soon as it's no longer needed:
+    - Original video file is deleted immediately after audio extraction
+    - Each audio chunk is deleted immediately after processing
+    - This progressive cleanup minimizes disk usage during processing of large files

 ## Progress Tracking System